goadesign/goa.design/content/design/vendoring.md

 3. Edit `glide.yaml` and add the entries listed above
 4. Run `glide install`

-You now have a `vendor` directory that contains the sources for `goagen`, compile them and use hte tool as described above.
+You now have a `vendor` directory that contains the sources for `goagen`, compile them and use the tool as described above.
 Don't forget to recompile the tool after each `glide update` that updates `goa`.